GoogleChrome/web.dev/src/site/content/en/blog/better-youtube-web-part1/index.md

 player progress bar touch-move event has no style recalculations during its JavaScript execution and now only requires 25% the time of the old player.

-{% Img src="image/1L2RBhCLSnXjCnSlevaDjy3vba73/E1EbOYuT2q7mDqfmR1zz.png", alt="Reduced time in events shown on the performance timeline", width="800", height="90" %}
+{% Img src="image/1L2RBhCLSnXjCnSlevaDjy3vba73/E1EbOYuT2q7mDqfmR1zz.png", alt="Reduced time in events shown on the performance timeline.", width="800", height="90" %}

 This code modernization also resulted in additional performance improvements such as improved watch load times on old devices, fewer abandoned playbacks, and